lydgate/bmndr/README.md

   * Possibly make sorting configurable.
 It doesn't currently match Beeminder's own sorting.
 * Possibly allow monitoring other people's public graphs, if the API lets you do this.
 * Nicer formatting of the default list, and of the JSON that comes back when you submit data.
+* Silent switch for scripts when posting data?
+* Verbose switch for summary?
+* Default to only frontburner on the summary but make it configurable